 Upper School students participate in HOHO projects by advisory.
 Advisories are groups of eight to ten students, with a teacher advisor.
 Fifth graders are in fifth-grade-only advisories, while sixth through eighth graders are mixed.

 Both fifth grade advisories – Bishop and Johnson – meet with pre-school age children at Manor Discovery Center, in Easton.
 During a typical visit, the fifth graders plan circle time and crafts activities, as well as indoor and outdoor games to play with the children.
+In addition, the fifth grade makes on-going, seasonal holiday cards and writes thank-you letters to hospitalized veterans at the VA Care Center at Perry Point, MD.

 Mrs. Mielke’s advisory coordinates projects with Talbot Hospice including seasonal decorating, fundraising, and landscaping.